 2. Inbound links

 (not “exchanged” links) are needed to tell the major search engines your content is important.
 If they seem to be coming from your own network of sites, not so good.
 Get others to link to your sites as much as possible.
+Or cash out the occasional buck to buy backlinks here.
 It’s not that hard, and not that many are needed if these are truly quality sites linking to you.

 3. Twitter links count, but not enough